Why do I hate myself? An autistic perspective.

 Human beings are complex organic systems, and like everything living, we are in constant flux.
 So change is not an abstract concept to prepare yourself for, it is already your reality.
 Take control of that opportunity and bring in the positivity you want.

-Where do you start if you want to see yourself differently?
+What can you do if you want to see yourself differently?

 My answer tends to be to pay attention to your internal voice.
 What tone do you use to speak to yourself, what words?
 Relating to yourself with patience and kindness as you would to another person you deeply care about can make a big positive difference to your wellbeing and your motivation.